-In ‘Wrymwood: Road of the Dead’, after a comet breaks up above above Earth, much of the world’s population quickly become effected by a strange illness, turning them into zombies with an intense hunger for human flesh.
-A group of survivors have banned together.
+In ‘Wyrmwood: Road of the Dead’, after a comet breaks up above Earth, much of the world’s population quickly becomes affected by a strange illness, turning them into zombies with an intense hunger for human flesh.
+A group of survivors has banned together.
 Barry (Jay Gallagher) and his group are on a mission, his sister, Brooke (Bianca Bradley), has been kidnapped by a twisted doctor who carries out strange experiments.
 Barry and the rest of the group head out to rescue Brooke, not knowing that the experiments have given her a new power.

 A new series, ‘Wyrmwood TV‘, linked to the film, has just been announced.
 Bradey was willing to answer a few of my questions and filled us in on the upcoming series.
 We also discussed what she has been up to since ‘Wyrmood’ was released.

 Horror Fuel: “The last time we talked was right when ‘Wyrmwood: Road of the Dead was coming out.”

 BB: “Yeah, that was what, two years ago?
 We are very proud of our little indie film.
 We are all kind of amazed at the response we’ve had.
 It makes us so freaking happy.
 Zombies actually scare the crap out of me.
 It has become a weird fascination.
 I love anything to do with them, but they are also my biggest fear in life.”

 Horror Fuel: “You’re in pre-production for the Wyrmwood series, right?
 I’ve seen some of the images.
 They are fantastic.”